 - 1/4 cup lemon juice

-- 6 boneless, skinless chicken breast halves, cubed
+- 6 skinless, boneless chicken breast halves, cubed

-- In a mixing bowl, combine peanut butter, liquid aminos, lemon juice, date sugar, curry powder, garlic powder, and cayenne pepper.
+- Combine peanut butter, liquid aminos, lemon juice, date sugar, curry powder, garlic powder and cayenne pepper in a bowl.

 - Place the chicken breasts in the marinade and refrigerate.
 Let the chicken marinate at least 2 hours—overnight is best.